gdat515-sjfc/course-materials/gdat-515-syllabus.md

 In most classes, we’ll do a live coding exercise as a group.
 This is an opportunity for you to start coding solutions with the aid of the group and the instructor.
-Should you an encounter an error (we all will!), this will be the time to discuss it.
+Should you an encounter an error (we all will\!), this will be the time to discuss it.

 Your code and commentary should be in an r-markdown script that will be